OG CANNABIS INSURANCE.COM

 • Commercial property insurance to protect display cases, point-of-sale (POS) systems, and other physical assets.

-• Workers’ compensation insurance for all employees.
+• Workers’ compensation insurance for all employees, required by Colorado state law.

 Medical Marijuana Center

-Medical Marijuana Centers are required to maintain:
+Medical Marijuana Centers generally maintain:

-• Product liability insurance for products sold.
+• Product liability insurance for products sold, particularly MIP products.

 • Professional liability (errors & omissions) insurance to cover budtender consultations and patient recommendations.